The 3 Best Ways to Get Free Usenet Access: Free Usenet Trials, Open News Servers & NNTP Sniffing

 From there, the app will do the rest of the hard work, presenting you with a list of available open news servers and the newsgroups they carry.
 Depending on the functionality of the app, it may also tell you which servers carry binaries and allow posting, as well as perhaps the estimated download speeds and retention periods.

 The screenshots below (with the server name results blurred out) are for the NNTP sniffer app software News Hunter 4 (free) http://news-hunter.software.informer.com/4.0/.
 If this link doesn’t work, try typing “News Hunter 4 NNTP” in your favorite search engine or torrent index search to find the app.

 As you can see, the expression “there is no free lunch” also applies to Usenet.
-By far, the easiest and most efficient way to gain good access to newsgroups is to pay for premium Usenet access.
+By far, the easiest and most efficient way to gain good access to newsgroups is to find the best Usenet provider and pay a modest monthly fee for access.

-However, the premium Usenet providers are also the best source – albeit only for a short period of time – for gaining free access to Usenet through their generous free trial accounts (method #1 above) .
+However, the premium Usenet providers are also the best source – albeit only for a short period of time – for gaining free access to newsgroups through a generous free Usenet account (method #1 above).

 Otherwise, you can get free Usenet access by using open news servers, either from directory listings (method #2 above) on the web or by finding them yourself using NNTP sniffing methods (method #3 above).

 Try all the methods for yourself and see what works for you.
-In the end, we’d recommend that you do yourself a favor and invest as little as $9 a month for good and reliable Usenet access by signing up with one of our select recommended Usenet providers.
+In the end, we’d recommend that you do yourself a favor and invest as little as $9 a month for good and reliable Usenet access.